ether/ep_webrtc/README.md

 # Settings

-## Enabling or disabling the audio/video chat feature
+## Enabling or disabling the feature

 ### Per-User